Is social media part of your marketing strategy?

 15. Create Moments

-Twitter recently made their “Moments” feature available to all users, meaning it’s easy to compile a selection of Tweets, photos and videos to create a seamless experience for viewers.
+Twitter’s “Moments” feature is available to all users, meaning it’s easy to compile a selection of Tweets, photos, and videos to create a seamless experience for viewers.
 If there’s a specific campaign you’re running, take Tweets from your various accounts (and followers if they send you content) to create a Moment that summaries the campaign.
 Share this Moment with your followers to easily share the entire experience with them.

-Twitter owns Periscope - arguably the most popular livestreaming app - which means you can embed Periscope streams right in your Twitter feed.
-Make sure you host your livestreams on Twitter in addition to other platforms like Facebook Live to increase their reach to your other social platforms.
-Twitter’s feed algorithm also seems to prioritize videos from Periscope, which can help your account out a bit.
+Twitter live streams are a great way to share news in real-time and create a deeper connection with your followers.
+Make sure you host your live streams on Twitter in addition to other platforms like Facebook Live to increase their reach to your other social platforms.
+Twitter’s feed algorithm also seems to prioritize videos, which can help your account out a bit.

 Add some flair to your content strategy by retweeting or re-uploading content that your users have sent to you about your brand or product on your Twitter account.
 Though it won’t do much in terms of sending traffic to your website or driving sales, it shows that you care about your fans and followers and helps to strengthen your brand.